• Home

 Can I use another fruit?

 You can easily adapt this recipe to use another fresh berry!
 Strawberries, raspberries and blackberries are all delicious options.
-Or, you can use a mixture of berries!
+Try using your favorite berry or a mixture or berries!
+Or, you can also use a different variety of fruit all together, such as peaches, apricots, cherries, kiwis, grapes, mangos or even apples!

-To use a different fruit:
+To use a different fruit to make crumb bars:

-• Use 5 cups of fruit
+• 5 cups: Use a total of 5 cups of fruit.

 How to make lemon blueberry bars?

 1. Preheat oven to 350 degrees Fahrenheit.
 Line a 9×13-inch baking dish with parchment paper.
-Set aside.

 3. Increase heat to medium-high and bring to a boil while stirring constantly.
 Reduce heat to maintain a gentle boil and cook, stirring constantly, for 2 minutes.
 Remove from heat.